 A course in the design, development and operation of additive manufacturing machines.
 Types of machines, input types, materials and design considerations will be accomplished as part of the hands-on model making class.
 Two classroom, two lab hours per week.

 An introduction to the manufacturing processes used in the tooling and machining industry.
-Safety, mechanical hardware, hand tools, metrology, drill press, vertical mill, lathe, and the surface grinder will be the major focus of this course.
-Two classroom, two lab hours per week.
+Safety, mechanical hardware, hand tools, metrology, drill press, vertical mill, and lathe, will be the major focus of this course.

 3rd Semester (Summer)